Information / What is the Unified Patent Court?

 Filing Validity Fees Jurisdiction

 Unitary patent Single filing.
 No designation of individual states.
-Joint validity in all Unitary patent states (initially 17, ultimately 24, member states of the European union).
+Joint validity in all Unitary patent states (currently 18, ultimately 24, member states of the European union).
 Single, flat application and maintenance fees (geographical scope cannot vary).
 No validation/translation costs.
 Unified Patent Court.

 European patent Single, but requires designation of individual states in which protection is sought.
 Separate validity in each designated state.
 Validation is required in each individual state.
 Grant + validations give rise to a bundle of separate national patents.
 Application and maintenance fees proportionate to the number of designated states (geographical scope can vary if designations are dropped over time).
 Translation costs for validation in states requiring the filing of a translation.
 Unified Patent Court in states where UPC is available, national courts in non-UPC validations states – UNLESS patent is “opted out” of UPC jurisdiction, in which case jurisdiction lies with the national courts in all states in which the patent is valid.